PriyanK7n/PriyanK7n.github.io/_posts/2020-09-28-Data-Science-Gans.md

 ![]({{ site.baseurl }}/images/dloss.png "loss function for Discriminator")

-> The discriminator in a GAN is simply a classifier.
-It tries to distinguish real data from the data created by the generator.
-It could use any network architecture appropriate to the type of data it's classifying .
+> The discriminator in a GAN is simply a classifier.It tries to distinguish real data from the data created by the generator.
+It could use any network architecture appropriate to the type of data it's classifying.
   Discriminator training:
 * The discriminator classifies both real data and fake data from the generator.
 * The discriminator loss penalizes the discriminator for misclassifying a real instance as fake or a fake instance as real.